 I was invited to do a secondment creating our RELX-wide Responsible AI Principles and a risk-based governance framework underpinning them.
 The secondment wasn’t just a formative, amazing experience, it was the result of being supported by colleagues across the RELX family, allowing me to explore and follow through with an idea that I was convinced would make a difference for the company.
 Today I report to the chief engineer and evangelise LexisNexis’ engineering culture change where technology drives the rule of law around the world.

-Gender diversity doesn’t just introduce diversity of thought.
-It introduces different lived experiences.
-That means broader perspectives, fewer assumptions and more empathy for customer needs and what the technology will do once it has been released into the real world.
-At RELX, our solutions often form part of the fundamental fabric of society in many countries around the world, so gender diversity matters.
+At RELX, our solutions often form part of the fundamental fabric of society in many countries around the world, so inclusion matters.
 I think the prospects for women in tech are great too.
 My guess is that there’ll be ever more diversification and new types of jobs we haven’t even conceived of yet, as solutions and applications get more sophisticated.

 Min Chen